Skip to content

 APR vs. Interest Rate: What's the Real Difference?

 These terms get used interchangeably, but they mean different things.
-The interest rate is what you'll pay on the borrowed money.
+The interest rate is what you pay on the borrowed money.
 The APR (annual percentage rate) includes the interest rate plus any fees the lender charges, expressed as a yearly rate.

 Fixed vs. Variable Rates: Stability or Savings?